stavco9/mlops-final-project/docs/MIDTERM_EXERCISE.md

 During the model execution process, we will identify slices in the data where the models exhibit suboptimal performance `and calculate the F2 score for each one of them.
 The top under-performed slices and metrics will be uploaded and registered into a cloud platform.`

-'Our tool is easy to use and requires continuous data collection from the water infrastructure, with the customer uploading this data to the server.'
+`Our tool is easy to use and requires continuous data collection from the water infrastructure, with the customer uploading this data to the server.
-'Upon activation, the application seamlessly processes incoming data, and alerting the designated contact person when an anomaly in the water circulation system is detected.'
+Upon activation, the application seamlessly processes incoming data, and alerting the designated contact person when an anomaly in the water circulation system is detected.`

 ## Personnel
 * Project Developers: